 In each key stage we give the children an opportunity to visit key sites of historical significance and visitors are encouraged to come into school to talk about their experience of events in the past.
-A visit from the toy museum gives our Year 1 children an excellent opportunity to handle and explore toys from the past.
-Our Year 3 children enjoy a visit to Flag Fen to observe what life was like in the Stone Age and Roman times.
+Visitors from the toy museum give our Year 1 children an excellent opportunity to handle and explore toys from the past.
+Our Year 3 children enjoy a visit to Flag Fen to observe what life was like in the Stone Age and during Roman times.
 Year 5 children take part in a local study around Werrington which enables them to observe how the housing has changed and a visit from the local history society complements this work.
 The children also enjoy some interactive historical days at school in which the period being studied is brought to life.
 Recent Mayan and Viking days being examples of this.

 By the end of KS1 our children will be able to:

 - show an awareness of the past using common vocabulary and phrases related to the passing of time

 - ask and answer questions using knowledge gained from other sources to show their understanding of key events in history

 - name events and understand changes beyond living memory that are significant nationally or globally

 - know where the people and events they study fit into a chronological framework

 By the end of KS2, the children will: